-Freight optimization is the process of enhancing efficiency and cutting costs in freight transportation.
+Effective freight optimization is the process of making your shipping operations more efficient to cut transportation costs.
 It involves strategies like freight audits, route planning, and load consolidation to prevent overspending and maximize cost-efficiency without lowering service quality.

 A streamlined logistics process is crucial for maximizing your profitability.
 That means you need to spend less on shipping without lowering your service quality and find ways to increase the effectiveness and efficiency of your operations.